Table of contents

-OPC-UA provides built-in security whether at the server level or embedded directly on a device.
+OPC UA provides built-in security whether at the server level or embedded directly on a device.
 One of the ways that this can be done is to encrypt all communication.
-Different devices/servers support different encryption levels, but when setting up endpoints, be sure to choose the signed and encrypted option.
-This ensures all data sent over OPC-UA will be encrypted.
+Different devices/servers support different encryption levels, but when setting up endpoints, be sure to choose the SignAndEncrypt security mode.
+This ensures all data sent over OPC UA will be encrypted.

 Also, when configuring the Ignition OPC Server, trusting remote certificates is required for all secured inbound and outbound connections.
 Under OPC UA > Security trusted certificates can be imported and quarantined certificates can be marked as trusted.
 Some third-party OPC Servers may require additional steps such as manually adding the client certificate.

-MQTT provides a handful of built-in security features.
-Data transferred between the Publisher and Broker, as well as between the Broker and Subscriber, should be sent over SSL.
-In addition to this encryption, Username/Password Authentication is supported and should be utilized to protect the data.
+MQTT includes built-in security features.
+It is recommended that data transferred between the Publisher and Broker (MQTT Transmission), as well as between the Broker and Subscriber (MQTT Engine), are configured with certificate-based TLS connections.
+In addition to this encryption, Username/Password Authentication is also supported and can be utilized to protect the data.
 MQTT also supports Access Control Lists (ACLs) which limit user access based on topic name space.
 These security measures should be implemented whether the broker is local or hosted in the cloud.
-For more information on securing MQTT communication, see the MQTT modules user manual.
+For more information on securing MQTT communication, see the Cirrus Link MQTT secure communication instructions.

 Native Device Communication